 Space Heating – Ground Source Heat Pumps

-A Ground Source Heat Pump (GSHP) can be an efficient means of saving money and saving carbon emissions if carefully designed for space heating of an appropriately designed building.
+A Ground Source Heat Pump (GSHP) is an efficient means of saving money and saving carbon emissions if carefully designed for space heating of an appropriately designed building.

 The first priority should be to ensure that the building is well insulated (and well managed).
 All new buildings should have high insulation built in and be well constructed to minimise heat loss through air leaks.